Sagan gets the jump on Bennett to regain green jersey

 Which is exactly what happened - Sagan and his Bora-Hansgrohe team combining their brute force and astute tactics to surge to the front inside the first 10km, splitting the peloton and leaving Bennett in the chasing group, though not quite breaking up the race for the green jersey race as much as initially feared.

-By the finish of the 168km stage from Millau to Lavaur, Sagan was back in green by just nine points: looking for his first stage win in any race since last year’s Tour, he could only manage 13th in the bunch sprint behind Wout van Aert, a second stage win in the Tour for the Belgian rider and world number one, and a third for his team Team Jumbo-Visma.
+By the finish of the 168km stage from Millau to Lavaur, Sagan was back in green by just nine points.
+Looking for his first stage win in any race since last year’s Tour he could only manage 13th in the bunch sprint, clearly not helped when he slipped his chain in the process, behind Wout van Aert, a second stage win in the Tour for the Belgian rider and world number one, and a third for his team Team Jumbo-Visma.

 “I know the team made such a big effort to get me back the first time, and I was just caught out again,” said Bennett.
 “So I was just a bit disappointed with myself there, I feel I let them down a little bit.
 They made such a big effort.
 The legs were good, but I was riding for the stage, more than watching Bora at the beginning, and that was a bit of a mistake.
 But I think it was a good tactic on their behalf, they had to get rid of me.